mimergel/saphanasqlfunction/README.md

 To stop debugging, use Ctrl-C in the terminal.

 # Configure local settings
-Enter your details into local.settings.json for the local testing
+Enter your details into local.settings.json for testing the script on the VM before publishing.

 # Test the function
 In a separate terminal run: